creotip/creotip-next/_posts/building-game-of-life-with-react-hooks-chakra-ui.md

 ---
-title: 'Building Game of Life with React, Hooks and Chakra-UI'
+title: 'Game of Life with React, Hooks and Chakra-UI'
 excerpt: "Simplest way to build Conway's Game of Life with Typescript, React, Hooks and Chakra-UI.
 Repository with the source code provided."
 coverImage: '/assets/blog/gol.png'
 date: '2022-01-27T22:10:24.309Z'